zhj930924/reflections/lesson_2_reflections.md

 How can you use the staging area to make sure you have one commit per logical change?
+    I can make sure whatever goes into the staging area before each commit is grouped together logically.

 What are some situations when branches would be helpful in keeping your history organized?
 How would branches help?